inoueke-n/CCInvec/README.md

 # Setup
 ## Step 1
 The project uses Maven with Maven Assembly Plugin.
-The following command builds a runnable jar `ccvolti.jar`:
+The following command builds a runnable jar `icvolti.jar`:

          mvn package

 The project  includes Eclipse project file and `pom.xml` for dependencies.

 ## Step 2
-Place `ccvolti.jar` and `FALCONN` directory in the same directory.
+Place `icvolti.jar` and `FALCONN` directory in the same directory.

 # Usage
 ```